parmjit-dev/parmjit-singh-website/README.md

-Portfolio site for Parmjit Singh Gill.
+# Portfolio site for Parmjit Singh Gill

 Testing for different js libraries.

-working on parallax
+working on loading screen and three.js demo